cschlote/acme-lw-d/README.md

 #### Building and Installing

-Building requires dub, openssl and curl.
+Building requires dub, a working D compiler, openssl and curl.
 On Debian based systems you can install them with:
 ```
-apt-get install dub libssl-dev libcurl4-gnutls-dev
+sudo apt-get install dub libssl-dev libcurl4-openssl-dev
 ```

 On Red Hat based systems use this: